Juvenile Justice System

 This NCTSN Service Systems Brief reports the results of focus groups conducted with members of the National Council of Juvenile and Family Court Judges (NCJFCJ).
 The Network conducted the focus groups in order to understand how knowledgeable juvenile and family court judges are about child trauma and to identify ways to work with NCJFCJ to promote education on the issue.

-This technical assistance bulletin highlights crucial fact that juvenile court judges should know that they can best meet the needs of traumatized children who come into their system.
+This technical assistance bulletin highlights crucial fact that juvenile court judges should know so that they can best meet the needs of traumatized children who come into their system.
 A collaboration between the NCTSN and the National Council of Juvenile and Family Court Judges, this publication was funded by the office of Juvenile Justice and Delinquency Prevention.